 - Salt, a pinch or two

 Clean the leeks.
-Be sure to peel back the outer layers and get all of the diet out.
+Be sure to peel back the outer layers and get all of the dirt out.
 Use the white and green parts and cut up into small pieces.
 Save a piece from the lighter green part for the frizzled leek garnish.

 Peel and slice the shallot.